Hiking in good weather is old news, what you really want to do is go for a hike in the rain – here’s why…

 6. The perfect chance to test your outdoor gear

-If you’re gear freaks like us, heading out in heavy rain is a sweet chance to test out bits of waterproof hiking gear and different equipment combinations.
+If you’re a gear freak like us, heading out in heavy rain is a sweet chance to test out bits of waterproof hiking gear and different equipment combinations.

 7. Colours become much more vibrant